renanleitev/dopy/README.md

 You can also autostart Dopy with Windows, but it's recommend to run after your system boots.

-**Note: Dopy is on an early stage of development, right now it can only autostart files, folders and applications.**
+**Note: Dopy is on an early stage of development, right now it can autostart files, folders and applications, as well open tabs on browser.**

 ## Requirements